-6.1 A Member should manage the transition and implementation of the Outsourced Accounting Services using appropriate project management skills and discipline.
+6.2 A Member in Public Practice should manage the transition and implementation of the Outsourced Accounting Services using appropriate project management skills and discipline.
 Where the Member does not have the professional expertise to manage the transition of processes and the required implementation support, the Member should seek assistance or advice from a suitably qualified third party.